 Campaign Brief recognises and showcases the great work that is being produced in the region with The Work 2023 Contenders…

-The final deadline for Campaign Brief’s The Work 2023 is today Monday May 15.
-Entries are FREE with only an acceptance fee charged for those that make the cut.
-See full details and enter here… If your agency has entered The Work and would like to showcase your best work in our Contenders series email email@example.com.
+The deadline for Campaign Brief’s The Work 2023 has now closed.
+If your agency has entered The Work and would like to showcase your best work in our Contenders series email email@example.com.